Trees & Enumeration

 Definition: Binary Search Tree (BST)

-A binary search tree is a binary tree in which each vertex \(v\) stores a key \(k(v)\) from a totally ordered set, satisfying the BST property: for every vertex \(v\),
+A binary search tree is a binary tree in which each vertex \(v\) stores a key \(k(v)\) drawn from a totally ordered set, with all stored keys distinct, satisfying the BST property: for every vertex \(v\),

 • every key in the left subtree of \(v\) is strictly less than \(k(v)\), and